Skip to contents

 plot_mfi_for_analyte(plate, "Spike_B16172")

 This plot shows the distribution of the MFI values for test samples for the analyte “OC43_NP_NA”.
-The test samples are colored in blue, and the standard curve samples are colored in red.
-The default plot type is boxplot, but there is an option to change it to violin plot by setting the plot_type parameter to violin.
+The test samples are coloured in blue, and the standard curve samples are coloured in red.
+The default plot type is violin, but there is an option to change it to the boxplot by setting the plot_type parameter to boxplot.

 Standard curve plots

-Finally, we arrive at the most important visualization in our package - the standard curve related plots.
+Finally, we arrive at the most crucial visualization in our package - the standard curve-related plots.
 Those plots help assess the quality of the fit, which will be crucial to us in the next step of package development.
 It comes in two flavors: plot_standard_curve_analyte and plot_standard_curve_analyte_with_model.
 The first does not incorporate the model, while the second does.

 Standard curve plot without model